fineanmol/plant-tree/README.md

-🎍 Updated on Wed, 23 Jul 2025 20:02:58 GMT
+🌴 Updated on Thu, 24 Jul 2025 05:24:51 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Any fool can write code that a computer can understand."